 Different decisions; Different responses

 Of course, not all decisions are the same.
 The most isolating choices are those that are unpopular.
 There are two types of unpopular decisions: ones we make, and ones we where we are merely the bearer-of-bad news.
-Both of these can be rough, but yes, it is harder when the unpopular decision is perceived to be the leaders’ decisions.
+Both of these can be rough, but yes, it is harder when the unpopular decision is perceived to be the leaders’ decision.
 Those choices especially amplify the differences in authority.

 For example, my most unpopular decisions were when I would change the formula used to determine clinicians’ pay.
 In the early years, pay adjustments occurred six times until I found a way that worked.
 Those decisions were unpopular enough for employees to leave.
 And indeed, those decisions made clear that I had authority that others did not have.